SegiH/VerjIO_Excel_Report_Generator/README.md

                ColumnSize: [20,10,null,15], // (Optional) Use null if you want to auto size
                ColumnHeaders: "ID, Part Num,Part Description,Mfg Part Num,Ship Date,Status,Close Date",
                Columns: [["EOLID","INTEGER"],["PartNum","CHAR"],["PartDescription","CHAR"],["MfgPartNum","CHAR"],["LastShipDate","DATE"],["Status","CHAR"],["CloseDate","DATE"]],
+               ConditionalFormatting: [{ // Optional
+                    Formula: "$H4=\"\"", // The formula must evaluate to true or false
+                    StartRow: 3, // Starting row.
+		    EndingRow: 20, // Optional.
+If not specified, will default to the last row of the table
+                    StartColumn: 0, // Starting column to apply the formatting to
+                    EndColumn: 8, // Ending column to apply the formatting to Style:[{ // You must specify at least one of the style formats below when using ocnditional formatting
+                         Bold: true,
+			 Italic: false,
+			 Color: "red",
+			 Size: 12,
+			 Underline: true,
+			 UnderlineStyle: "thick"
+			 BackgroundColor: "yellow",

+                    }],
+               },{
+                    Formula: "$I4 < 0",
+                    StartRow: 3,
+                    StartColumn: 0,
+                    EndColumn: 8,
+                    Style:[{
+                         BackgroundColor: "red",
+                    }],
+               },],
 	       MergeCells: ["1,2","3,1,4,1"], // Optional.
 Merges columns 1 & 2 on the last row after data has been writtem.
 The second merge merges columns 3 & 4 on row 1.
                SQL: "SELECT * FROM EOL", // SQL based data
                DBConnection: "PRODUCTION", // (Mandatory if SQL statement is provided